rust-lang/rfcs/text/0000-assoc-default-groups.md

 the underlying type of `Assoc` stays the same for all implementations which do not change the default of `Assoc`.
 The same applies to specializations.
-With respect to type visibility, it is the same as that of `existential type`.
+With respect to type opacity, it is the same as that of `existential type`.

 ### Specialization groups